-As you would imagine from a route in the bottom of a valley it’s a relatively flat route with just over 800 metres of climbing over 170 kilometres.
+As you would imagine from a route in the bottom of a valley, this Lake Geneva cycle route is a relatively flat course with just over 800 metres of climbing spread over a 170 kilometre distance.
 It’s known as the Tour du Lac Léman.

 What prompted you to tackle this route?

-I had spoken to French cycling friends who had recommended the Tour du Lac Léman and, as I was driving north from Spain back to the UK, it was relatively simple to take a detour into Switzerland.
+I had spoken to French cycling friends who had recommended taking a bike around Lake Geneva.
+As I was driving north from Spain back to the UK, it was relatively simple to take a detour into Switzerland.

 I was intrigued to check out this cycle route that runs for around 100 miles around Lac Léman, through two countries.
 I was also interested to see how cyclists were integrated with both pedestrians and motor vehicles.

 For those living in the UK it’s still something of a novelty to be able to ride straight through manned border controls between different countries!
-Breakfast in Switzerland, lunch in France and back for a Swiss dinner!
+Think breakfast in Switzerland, lunch in France and back for a Swiss dinner!

 Tell us what the day was like.

-We were based in Switzerland near the town of Nyon and travelled in a clockwise direction, so we were always riding by the lake side.
+For our Lac Leman bike tour, we were based in Switzerland near the town of Nyon and travelled in a clockwise direction.
+So we were always riding right by the lake side.

-We did the loop in late July and it was very hot, around 35 degrees, but I was pleased to note that there were ample opportunities to stop in the many towns and villages on the route to stock up with food and drinks.
+We did the loop in late July and it was very hot, around 35 degrees.
+Yet during this Lake Geneva bike ride I was pleased to note that there were ample opportunities to stop in the many towns and villages on the route, for stocking up with food and drinks.